 Taking The Steps

-It is helpful to hire a lawyer, like a family lawyer from Scroggins Law Group, who is knowledgeable in the legal aspects of adoption so that you have a professional to answer questions and ensure that your best interests are protected.
+It is helpful to hire a lawyer, like a family lawyer who is knowledgeable in the legal aspects of adoption so that you have a professional to answer questions and ensure that your best interests are protected.
 After filing to adopt, it isn’t uncommon for an agency to hire a social worker to perform an in-home evaluation.
 This worker wants to confirm that your home is safe and a comfortable place to raise a child.
 An adoption agency may also necessitate that you agree to a background check and get the all clear from your doctor that you aren’t suffering from a condition that could impair your ability to properly care for the child.

 As your attorney may tell you, these tests and precautions are not to prevent you from adopting, it’s just that the agency wants to see that the child has the best life possible.
 However, if for any reason your attorney feels that an adoption agency is violating your rights as you pursue adoption, he or she can speak up on your behalf.

 Responsibilities and Inheritance Rights